kosmonowt/food-koop/README.md

 ## Release History

+### 2015-03-24
+* DASHBOARD:
+	* MyTasks put into CanJs: Possible view and delete myTasks
+	* Upcoming Tasks put into CanJs: Possible to view and assign to Task
+* Added Sort-Plugin to app.js
+* Added Routing for MyTasks and Upcoming Tasks in Dashboard
+* When member removes himself from task event is fired

 ### 2015-03-22
 * DASHBOARD:
 	* MyOrders put into CanJs (Delete Order now possible)
 	* Marketplace put into CanJs (Add to MyOrders now possible)
 	* Marketplace and MyOrders affect each other in CanJs View
 * Changed Marketplace view into waiting (<3) from open (<100)
+* Added Routing for MyOrders and upcoming orders

 ### 2015-03-18
 * Added Buttons to Dashboard